How the hunt for COVID-19's origin became a twisted, confusing mess

 On April 2, 2012, a 42-year-old resident of Yunnan province known only as "Lu" descended into the derelict mineshaft cut into the side of a hill near the remote village of Tongguan.
 For two weeks, he scrubbed walls inside the mine, battling against the rancid stench of bat feces.
 By the time he'd completed his shift, he was running a high fever and, occasionally, coughing up rust-colored mucus and clots of blood.
 On April 25, he was admitted to the First Affiliated Hospital of Kunming Medical University.

-Within 10 days, five colleagues who'd cleaned the mine with Lu were also admitted, with symptoms eerily familiar to Chinese doctors.
-The patients struggled to breathe.
+Within 10 days, five colleagues who'd cleaned the mine with Lu were also admitted, showing symptoms eerily familiar to Chinese doctors.
 Chest X-rays showed their lungs filled with fluid.
 Analysis of their blood found immune cells depleted.

-The creeping shadow of SARS had its fingerprints all over the miners' cases.
+The creeping shadow of SARS stretched all across the miners' cases.
 A decade earlier, China had lived through an epidemic caused by the SARS coronavirus that killed 774 people between 2002 and 2003.
 Doctors at the Kunming hospital consulted with experts from across China, including Zhong Nanshan, a respiratory specialist instrumental in developing treatments for SARS patients.
 Nanshan suspected the patients may have picked up a SARS-like virus and recommended they be swabbed and tested for antibodies.

 Three of the six patients, including Lu, died within weeks.
 Weighing the evidence from a battery of tests, doctors concluded the mine cleaners were likely infected with an unknown virus while working in the shaft, possibly due to their close proximity to bats and guano.
 The mine was closed, and its residents -- including rats, shrews and Chinese horseshoe bats -- became major suspects in the miners' deaths.
 An investigation began.

-Note: Correction: A previous version of this article said there were 9 cases of SARS during the 2004 "leak" -- there were 11.
-Thanks to Gilles Demaneuf for the tip.
-The shipment of smuggled pangolins is from March 2019, not 2017 and 2018.